Drifter-Supremo/simpsons-quotes/memory-bank/progress.md

 ### What Works
 - Initial project brief is documented.
-- Core memory bank files are being created.
+- Core memory bank files are created.
+- Git initialized and remote set.
+- Vite + React project initialized and merged into existing structure.
+- npm dependencies installed.

 ### What's Left to Build
-- Initialize the React project with Vite.
 - Configure Tailwind CSS.
 - Create and populate `iconicQuotes.json`.
 - Build the `QuoteCard.jsx` component with flip animation.